 The Ski Resort of Arinsal, Andorra

-Due to it's unique position Andorra has numerous culinary influences.
+Due to its unique position, Andorra has numerous culinary influences.
 The principality has borders with Catalan Spain and France which obviously influence the local cuisine.
-However as a tourist it is not always local cuisine which appears on a restaurant menu.
+However, as a tourist it is not always local cuisine that appears on a restaurant menu.

 Arinsal offers a great amount of choice for a diner to fill up after an energetic day on the pistes.

-Fancy a steak?
-Surf- A little piece of Argentina in Arinsal
+Surf: A Little Piece of Argentina in Arinsal

-Surf not only serves up steak- it serves up huge juicy steaks- a carnivores wet dream!.
+Surf not only serves up steak—it serves up huge juicy steaks—a carnivore's dream!

-Andorran custom is to eat late in the day however Restaurant 360 offers the opportunity to eat earlier in the evening which is especially a bonus if you have young children.
+Restaurant 360 is a great day time choice.
+Andorran custom is to eat late in the day, however, Restaurant 360 offers the opportunity to eat earlier in the evening which is especially a bonus if you have young children.

 Reviewers on the TripAdvisor website have voted this to be the best restaurant in Arinsal and if the portions, quality and value of the food are your priorities it's clear to see why.
 Starters are on the large size so make sure you leave some room for mains.